mwshinn/rotanova/README.txt

 doesn't like having multiple foreign keys from one table in another table.
 E.g., here, cage owner and cage requester are both people.
 It also doesn't like when you need to use a non-key flag value.
-E.g., here, "-2" means "no rota", "-1" means "undefined", and 0-\infty means a user id, i.e., a foreign key.
+E.g., here, "-2" means "no rota", "-1" means "undefined", "-3" means user selectable, and 0-\infty means a user id, i.e., a foreign key.
 (Had I known this about sqlalchemy before starting, I probably would have just used sqlite3 directly, but it really isn't worth it to rewrite it now since, again, small database with few users making very few requests.)

 The database has three tables: